 In January 2016, Chris and Art Phillips released their acoustic swing version of "Forever and Ever" as a tribute to the great Greek singer, Demis Roussos who passed away in January 2015.
 Art had been Demis's musical director for 4 years in the 80s.

 Chris currently performs his "The Hits of the Crooners" show where he showcases the songs of famous crooners like Frank Sinatra, Dean Martin, Bobby Darin, Matt Monro and Tony Bennett.
-He will be performing the show at QPAC in Brisbane on 3rd March 2018 with the Australian Symphony Orchestra conducted by George Ellis.
+He recently performed the show at QPAC in Brisbane with the Australian Symphony Orchestra conducted by George Ellis.

 Highlights in Chris’s career include, opening for international acts Blondie, Joe Cocker, José Feliciano and Meatloaf and many chart topping Australian bands; touring nationally with ‘Long Way To The Top’, Dr Hook and Birtles, Shorrock, Goble, and performing a simulcast jazz version of “I still call Australia Home” at Sydney’s Darling Harbour on Australia Day for HRH Prince Charles and thousands of revellers.